lukekivi/NYTimesMostViewedArticles/README.md

 ## Future Changes
 - The "No network connection" notification should be an animated overlay rather than a new row that pushes content down.
 - In MainScreenCoreContent() each non-success state builds its own column.
 This should be simplified.
-- Persist basic UI data through process death via SavedStateHandle
+- Persist basic UI data through process death via SavedStateHandle.
 - Add a period selector.
 - If the API supplied more articles allowing the user to sort based on clicking the article detail bubbles would be cool.
 With 15 articles it would be mostly useless.
 - Animate differences upon filtering the row data.